LikithTS/CreateFuture/README.md

 ## Branching strategies

-The main branch will act as a protected branch and the single source of truth.
-Nothing should be pushed directly to the main branch.
+The master branch will act as a protected branch and the single source of truth.
+Nothing should be pushed directly to the master branch.
-New changes need to be branched out from the main branch, and a pull request should be raised with details of the changes.
+New changes need to be branched out from the master branch, and a pull request should be raised with details of the changes.

 ## Project status
 Development complete.
 Review pending.